starkware-libs/cairo-docs/core/README.md

 To update the docs:

-1. Verify Scarb and mdbook are installed:
+1. Verify the latest versions of [Scarb](https://github.com/software-mansion/scarb/releases) and [mdBook](https://github.com/rust-lang/mdBook/releases) are installed:
     ```
     scarb --version && mdbook --version
     ```